archimedes-spdm/development-process/source/collaboration.rst

 .. seealso::

     This section is talking about the concept of a version control system.
-Readers can read more in :ref:`vcs`_ in the documentation.
+Readers can read more in the :ref:`vcs` section.